SHINING STARS: VESSELS OF MEMORY. 2025SHINING STARS: VESSELS OF MEMORY. 2025

 1. Visibility and Invisibility

 The use of clear resin emphasizes transparency—not just physical but symbolic.
-Historically, women's roles, especially in conservative or patriarchal societies, have often been rendered invisible.
-Yet here, they are made not only visible but translucent, open to being looked into, their insides revealing worlds of data, decay, and complexity.
+Here, the figures are made not only visible but translucent, open to being looked into, their insides revealing worlds of data, decay, and complexity.
 They become archives of both presence and absence, of participation and erasure.

-2. Women as Vessels: Subversion of an Archetype
+2. Body as Vessels: Subversion of an Archetype

 3. Human Meets Machine